 Establishing exactly what an individual’s cost will be in residential aged care can be confusing as we have a number of parties involved.
 You have the residence itself and the services it offers, and Centrelink and the subsidies it can provide.

 Live well club for the Over 50s, 60s, 70s and seniors.

 These fees are calculated after taking into account the clients’ financial position, whether they are single or part of a couple and whether they have their own home.
 Some residents enter aged care as a fully supported resident (someone of limited means with less than $46,500 of net assets) or partially concessional where their assets are between $46,500 and $159,423.

 Confused yet?
-Well it even gets a little messier.
-If one half of a couple is remaining in the primary residence then the house may be excluded when considering net
+Well, it even gets a little messier.
+If one half of a couple is remaining in the primary residence then the house may be excluded when considering net assets.

 Assuming your net worth is more than $200k and you are single you would be classed as fully financial.
 The accommodation costs can be paid by way of lump sum RAD (Refundable Accommodation (deposit) or a DAP (Daily Accommodation Payment) or any combination of the two.

 Average RADs in Queensland’s South-East (excluding Brisbane) are around $400,000.
 It is important to note the RAD is refundable and government-guaranteed.
 Ongoing costs are the daily care fee, which is currently $48.25 per day which covers 24-hour care, food, laundry and toiletries.
 Some facilities charge an extra service fee which can be for a larger room, nicer fixtures and fittings, a balcony, choice of meals, wine with dinner, etc. This cost varies from $10 per day to $44 per day and varies from residence to residence.

 The other cost that self-funded retiree residents can be asked to pay is the means-tested fee which is an amount that the government asks you to contribute towards the cost of care and is calculated on the level of assets and income you have.